MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 ![Common data types icon in the Data Preview pane](images/me-data-types-icons.png)

+>[!Note]
+>Power Query provides a set of contextual transformations and options based on the data types of the columns.
+For example, when you select a column with a data type of Date, you get transformations and options that are contextual to that specific data type.
+These transformations and options occur throughout the Power Query interface, such as in the *Transform* and *Add Column* tab, as well as in the smart filter options.

 The most common data types used in Power Query are:

 |Data Type | Icon | Description|